nowo-tech/ComposerUpdateHelper/docs/UPGRADING.md

 #### What Happens During Migration

 - Your existing ignore list is preserved
-- The new `.yaml` file is created with your packages migrated
+- The new `.yaml` file is created with your packages migrated (or updated if empty/template-only)
 - The old `.ignore.txt` file is automatically deleted after successful migration (v2.0.1+)
 - The script automatically uses the YAML file if it exists
 - `.gitignore` is updated to include the new YAML file and remove the old TXT entry
+- **v2.0.2+**: Migration works even if YAML exists, but only if YAML is empty or template-only (protects user data)

 ### Upgrading to 1.3.4+